Underground South Coast Charger Nathan Bartlett Tragically Passes Away While Surfing Remote Slab - Stab Mag

 For those outside the South Coast, Nathan’s name may not have carried the bright commercial sheen of professional surfing.
 But inside the circles that matter most, notably the heavy water, tight-knit coastal community on the South Coast, and lineups beyond it, Bartlett was regarded with rare reverence.

 Nathan was brilliant in the juice.
 Committed and deeply capable in waves most surfers would never dare paddle out in.
 He stood to gain no commercial upside from his courage in the ocean.
-His approach was pure, genuine, and built over a lifetime of learning the Tasman sea’s many moods around Manyana’s slab-rich coastline.
+His approach was pure, genuine, and built over a lifetime of mastering the Tasman sea’s many moods around Manyana’s slab-rich coastline.
 His passion was something he shared with his peers and children, generously.

 His son Taylor is already one of the most barrelled groms on the planet, recently winning the BL’s Blast Off 10 and under division.